 In addition, if you love row houses and attached homes, you will probably really like the Mid America Airport neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 37.3% of the residential real estate here is classified as row houses and attached homes.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Mid America Airport neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Mid America Airport neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 72.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Also, more people in Mid America Airport choose to walk to work each day (10.4%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.